openflighthpc/retype-documentation/Retype_Documentation/ecosystems/package_ecosystems.md

 ## Installing Software - General Overview

-Unlike the other [package ecosystems](/USE/package_ecosystems/#package-ecosystems), modules provides the ecosystem management tool but not any package management tools.
-Therefore, with the modules ecosystem, you are free to compile and install software in a module compatible manner.
+Unlike the other [package ecosystems](/ecosystems/package_ecosystems/#package-ecosystems), Modules provides the ecosystem management tool but not any package management tools.
+Therefore, with the Modules ecosystem, you are free to compile and install software in a Module compatible manner.

-Module files can be installed to `~/.local/share/flight/env/modules+default/modulefiles` (for local modules ecosystems) or to `/opt/apps/flight/env/modules+global/modulefiles` (for global modules ecosystems).
+Module files can be installed to `~/.local/share/flight/env/modules+default/modulefiles` (for local Modules ecosystems) or to `/opt/apps/flight/env/modules+global/modulefiles` (for global modules ecosystems).

 !!!
-If the modules ecosystem has been installed with a [custom ecosystem name](/USE/working_with_user_suite/flight_environment/#custom-ecosystem-names) then the path will not be `modules+default`/`modules+global` but instead `modules+mycustomname`
+If the Modules ecosystem has been installed with a [custom ecosystem name](/USE/working_with_user_suite/flight_environment/#custom-ecosystem-names) then the path will not be `modules+default`/`modules+global` but instead `modules+mycustomname`
 !!!

-For more information on building software for modules, see the `modulefile reference <https://modules.readthedocs.io/en/latest/modulefile.html>`_ and build documentation for the chosen software.
+For more information on building software for Modules, see the `modulefile reference <https://modules.readthedocs.io/en/latest/modulefile.html>`_ and build documentation for the chosen software.

 ## Installing and Running Perl